edweena/motor.js/readme.md

 	drums:[["boom",20],,,,["bap",10],,,,["boom",20],,,,["bap",10],,,,]
 })

-// Define the output functions
+// Define some functions to do something with the data
-// The track name and the value of each step is sent to the output functions sillySequencer.globalOutputs({
+// The track name and the value of each step is sent to the output functions var setTextOfDiv = function(value, trackName) {
-	setTextOfDiv: function(trackName,value) {
    	var divToFill = document.getElementById(trackName)
    	//set the text of the div
     	divToFill.innerHTML = value[0]
     	//set the fontSize of the text
     	divToFill.style.fontSize = value[1]
-    },
+}

-    addToBody: function(trackName,value) {
+var appendTextToBody = function(trackName,value) {
     	//append text to body
     	document.body.innerHTML += value
 }
-})

-// Tell Motor where to send each track
+// Tell Motor what function(s) to call with the data from each track sillySequencer.setOutputs({
-// You can send tracks to multiple output functions sillySequencer.setOutputs({
-	lyrics:['setTextOfDiv','console'],
-	drums:['setTextOfDiv','console'],
-	backgroundText:['addToBackground']
+	lyrics:[setTextOfDiv,console],
+	drums:[setTextOfDiv,console],
+	backgroundText:[appendTextToBody]
 )}

 // Play the sequence.
 If no argument is supplied, the last sequence will play.